-When in doubt, formulate without.
+When in doubt, we always formulate without.

 Skin barrier and skin softener